Anjanapradeep/Linux-/README.md

 # Linux-Assignments:

 LAB 1:
-How to list the files of the current folder with a line of information?
+1.)How to list the files of the current folder with a line of information?

-What are the command line editing options you can use?
+2.)What are the command line editing options you can use?

-How to see the history of most recent commands?
+3.)How to see the history of most recent commands?

-How to list all file that starts with alphabet “d” / all “.c” files?
+4.)How to list all file that starts with alphabet “d” / all “.c” files?

-How “?” can be used for matching character in ls command?
+5.)How “?” can be used for matching character in ls command?

 LAB 2:
-Write a script to automate backup process
+.)Write a script to automate backup process

 LAB 3:
-System Monitoring
+1.)System Monitoring

 LAB 4:
- Write a shell script to raise an error message when a file name with special characters is created.
+ 1.)Write a shell script to raise an error message when a file name with special characters is created.

- Write a shell script to send an email stating "File Executed" whenever a particular file is executed.
+ 2.)Write a shell script to send an email stating "File Executed" whenever a particular file is executed.

 LAB 5:
-Debugging exercises
+1.)Debugging exercises

 LAB 6:
-Write system call programs to access file
+1.)Write system call programs to access file

-Write scripts for file permissions
+2.)Write scripts for file permissions

 LAB 7:
 FIND ERRORS IN THE FOLLOWING: